r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 I'm sworn to a life of abstinence right now, and am enjoying the novelty of the accompanying bondage that entails.

 **Sessyoin Kiara:**
-Besides, when the time to seduce {(M) him /(F) her} does come,all that patient waiting will have been wasted if I do not tend to that delightful task personally, with no assistance.
+Besides, when the time to seduce [♂ him /♀ her] does come,all that patient waiting will have been wasted if I do not tend to that delightful task personally, with no assistance.

 **Sessyoin Kiara:**
 I would hate to be swept up in this place's allure and break my vow.